It would be awesome if you could share this child evangelism resource on your website or blog.

 Kindly include the line: “Child evangelism resource by www.LetTheLittleChildrenCome.com”

+Basically, “Gospel” means “good news”.
 It refers to the good news of the death and resurrection of Jesus Christ.

 1 Corinthians 15:1-4

 To truly appreciate how the death and resurrection of Jesus can be considered “good news”, we need to have a clear understanding of the following points:

 God loves us.